 Excellent People and Processes

-To build the foundation for a strong next-day delivery program, there must be repeatable process in place.
+To build the foundation for a strong next-day delivery program, there must be a repeatable process in place.
 The individuals who ensure customer satisfaction from order entry to finance to delivery should be effectively trained to follow procedures.
 As important as automation has become in the Jan-San distribution model, there will always be a place for honest, trustworthy people to meet customer expectations.

 Whether a business leads or follows, it is important to offer something that customers want.
 Next-day delivery service, once rare, is now commonplace.
 With the right product offering, strong logistical efficiencies, proper automation, and great people, Jan-San distributors can meet next-day delivery demands in the market.